 Breast Lift with Fat Transfer

 While a standard mastopexy involves uplifting the breasts, a breast lift with fat transfer aims to also increase the breast size.
-Some patients may prefer fat grafting to the breasts instead of implants for a more natural appearance.
+Some patients may prefer breast lift fat grafting instead of breast implants for a more natural appearance.

-How Should I Prepare For Breast Lift With Fat Transfer Surgery?
+How Should I Prepare For Breast Lift With Fat Graft Surgery?

-Before the surgery you will be put under general anaesthetic.
-Because of this, it’s important that you let us know if you’re feeling unwell or have any other health related issues.
+Before the mastopexy fat transfer, you will be put under general anaesthetic.
+Because of this, it’s important that you let us know if you’re feeling unwell or have any other health-related issues.
 There are also some additional guidelines you’ll need to follow 6 weeks prior to surgery: